OverlayPlugin/docs/faq/README.md

 The correct version of OverlayPlugin is the [one in the OverlayPlugin org](https://github.com/OverlayPlugin/OverlayPlugin).
 Neither the hibiyasleep nor ngld versions are currently maintained.

-### What is ACTWS and how does it related to OverlayPlugin?
+### What is ACTWS and how does it relate to OverlayPlugin?

 ACTWS was an older solution for exposing a WebSocket to transfer live data out of ACT.
 OverlayPlugin has since absorbed all of its functionality, making it obsolete.